teooliver/time-tracker-base-v2/notes.md

 #### Backend

+- Refactor project into a library and a binary so its easier to run non blackbox tests.

 - Move routes in main to their own files
 - Create better types for json errors.
 - Extract Error handling functions to its own `lib`